Nofirt/Angular-4/README.md

 # Window-Calculator

-Now it represents a window configuration form but in the future it will be upgradet to window calculator and migrated to angular
+Now it represents a window configuration form but in the future it will be upgraded to window calculator and migrated to angular